 On the eve of the Second World War, Romania had a total population of about 19 million people.
-Approximately 760,000 of them were Jews, forming the third largest Jewish population in Europe after Poland and the Soviet Union.
+Approximately 760,000 of them were Jews, which meant Romania had the third largest Jewish population in Europe after Poland and the Soviet Union.
 In the summer and autumn of 1940, the annexation of Romanian territory by the Soviet Union, Hungary and Bulgaria reduced the Jewish population of Romania to 342,000.
-Long before the Antonescu coup, antisemitism had been growing in Romania, especially in the eastern territories.
+Long before Antonescu’s coup, antisemitism had been on the rise in Romania, especially in the eastern territories.
 The situation worsened with the rise of popular far-right movements and political parties like the Iron Guard, with murderous pogroms in 1940 and 1941 exacerbating the situation.
-The new Antonescu dictatorship implemented a policy of “Romanianisation”, discriminating against other groups and especially against the Jews.
+The new Antonescu dictatorship implemented a policy of “Romanianisation”, discriminating against other ethno-religious groups and especially against the Jews.
 On 27 June 1941, in the city of Iasi, about 13,000 Jews were killed in a pogrom planned by Romanian authorities as well as during the subsequent deportations.
 In the summer of 1941, Romanian and German units, including Einsatzgruppe D, killed tens of thousands of Jews in Bukovina, Bessarabia and Dorohoi (territories regained from the Soviet Union).
 Antonescu ordered the banishment of the approximately 150,000 remaining Jews to Transnistria.
 Thousands died on the way.
 In September 1943, only approximately 50,000 were still alive in the ‘colonies’, ghettos and concentration camps (Pechora and Vapniarka) there.
-Most of the Ukrainian Jews native to Transnistria were killed by Romanian units between October 1941 and March 1942.
-In the summer of 1942, Antonescu began to back away from his extermination policy and mass deportations to Belzec were cancelled.
-While emigration was now emphasised, no significant opportunities materialised during the course of the war.
+Most of the Ukrainian Jews native to Transnistria were killed by Romania units between October 1941 and March 1942.
+In the summer of 1942, Antonescu began to back away from his extermination policy and mass deportations to Belzec were canceled.
+While emigration was now emphasized, no significant opportunities materialized during the course of the war.
 Between 165,000 and 200,000 Romanian Jews were murdered or died during the Holocaust in Romania and the territories under its control.
 Additionally, 135,000 Jews from Northern Transylvania, who were under Hungarian rule between 1940 and 1944, perished.